 One of the topics discussed daily in a dermatology office is sunscreen.
 When the subject is brought up patients often look down at the floor and say “well, to be honest, I don’t use it”, or “It just wasn’t something our parents taught us to use.”
 Some patients will avoid answering by saying “which one do you recommend?”, or “what is the best SPF?”
-To help answer these questions I have devoted our first blog entry to sunscreen.
+To help answer these questions I have devoted our first blog entry to a sunscreen guide.

-How often should I use sunscreen?
 Apply sunscreen daily to any sun-exposed area.
 So for me, that means my daily routine starts with applying sunscreen to my face, neck, ears, chest, forearms, and hands.
 Yes, even on overcast Southern Illinois winter days.
 My all-time favorite is EltaMD® Clear.
 This sunscreen has an SPF of 46, it is a physical and a chemical barrier and contains the following active ingredients which are great for your skin’s health: Niacinamide, Hyaluronic Acid, Vitamin E, Zinc Oxide, Antioxidants, and Lactic Acid.
 Not only is EltaMD® Clear my favorite sunscreen it is the number one product I recommend during all of my anti-aging cosmetic consults.
 The icing on the cake, it also comes in a tinted version!

-What about when I am outdoors being active?
 When outdoors, the first application should be 20 mins before sun exposure then apply again approximately every two hours, or after swimming or sweating, according to the directions on the bottle.
 For days I need to apply sunscreen to a larger surface area and when I will be active I use EltaMD® Sport SPF 50 which is water-resistant.
 It comes in a larger 6 oz pump bottle for quick application.

-Which sunscreen should I buy?
 I tell my patients the best type of sunscreen is the one you will use.
 Look for one that meets the following requirements, it is broad-spectrum (UVA and UVB) protection, has an SPF of 30 or higher and is water-resistant, one of the active ingredients should be either Zinc or Titanium dioxide.
 You need to use approximately one ounce per application so buy one that you won’t be afraid to use generously.
 I already mentioned the EltaMD® product line but I also want to share my recommendations for sunscreens you can find at Walmart or Target.
 My top choice is Babyganics mineral based 50 SPF and another one of my favorites is Blue Lizard Mineral-based 30 SPF.
 These are the two sunscreens I carry in my boat and apply to my children every 2 hours while in the sun.

 So now that your sunscreen questions have been answered its time to create a daily habit that will reduce your chances of developing skin cancer, and prevent premature aging.
 Studies show that it only takes 21 days to develop a new habit so get started today to be summer ready!